Macuarro/cesar2-btea-nb/README.md

 # cesar2-btea-nb
-This my notebook for this class.
+This my notebook for the course "Bioinformatics for Transcriptomic and Epigenomic Analyses".

-You can edit "this